opsmill/infrahub/README.md

 > The cost for running an Infrahub in Codespace is covered by OpsMill

-See the table below to select the right environment for you, based on the Branch and the initial data you would like in your instance.
+See the table below to select the right environment for you, based on the branch and the initial data you would like in your instance.

 |  | Branch `stable` | Branch `develop` |
 |---|---|---|